lf-lang/reactor-c/CONTRIBUTING.md

 #### Names of public data types (5.1c)

-The name of all public data types shall be prefixed with `lf_`.
+The names of all public data types shall be prefixed with `lf_`.

 #### Names of public functions (6.1i)

-The name of all public functions shall be prefixed with `lf_`.
+The names of all public functions shall be prefixed with `lf_`.

 #### Macro capitalization (6.1f)